jeffskinnerbox/blog/content/ideas/desktop-fresh-install-of-ubuntu.md

-# Mount NFS, SSDs, and RAID Drive
+# Mount NFS, SSDs, and RAID Drive - DONE
 First, you'll need to find what disks you have install, regardless if they are mounted or not.
 You can do this with the `fdisk` command and via the `/etc/fstab` file.